Flavour specific neutrino self-interaction: $H_0$ tension and IceCube: Conclusions

 \section{Conclusions}

 In this paper we have studied the self-interaction between the neutrinos in the context of $H_0$ tension and the observed dips in the neutrino flux at \ic.
 We have shown that the flavour specific interaction and the universal interaction does not affect CMB power spectrum very much differently.
 Even the inverted hierarchy and the normal hierarchy do not have much distinguishable effect.
 The bound on the self interaction parameter $G_{\rm eff}$ from the ``Planck+BAO+HST'' data shows a bimodal feature in its distribution which is consistent with the earlier studies.
 The bestfit values of $G_{\rm eff}$ from the MCMC analysis are also similar for different types of interaction in different hierarchies.
-Without self-interaction in neutrinos the maximum allowed value of $N_{\rm eff}$ does not increase the value of $H_0$ to the level of resolving $H_0$-tension~\cite{Aghanim:2018eyx}.
-Whereas, the inclusion of self-interaction increases the bestfit value of $N_{\rm eff}$ and help to resolve the $H_0$ tension.
+If self-interaction is not considered in the neutrinos, the allowed value of $N_{\rm eff}$ predicts $H_0$ much lower than the value obtained from HST measurement~\cite{Aghanim:2018eyx}.
+Whereas, for the cosmological model having self-interacting neutrinos, the $H_0$ value obtained in a joint analysis of Planck CMB, BAO, and HST data is higher than that obtained from the $\Lambda$CDM model.
+In that case, the obtained $H_0$ overlaps with the $H_0$ from the HST measurement.
+However, it should be noted that for the self-interacting neutrino model, the $H_0$ inferred from the Planck CMB data alone does not change much from the $H_0$ values obtained within the $\Lambda$CDM model.